abi131205/Chatbot/README.md

 If the dataset is externally sourced, please credit here.

 👨‍💻 Author
-Abishek S – GitHub Profile
+Abijith U K – GitHub Profile

 📜 License
 This project is for educational purposes.
 If you plan to deploy publicly, ensure proper data privacy and medical disclaimer compliance.